 We’ve spoken directly with the companies that have paddles on our list and have experience talking with their customer service or in some cases even the owners of the company.

-One problem that since pickleball has become the fastest growing recreation sport in the US, the market is now flooded with low priced paddles and it’s really hard to know which ones are decent and which are just junk.
+One problem that since pickleball has become the fastest growing recreational sport in the US, the market is now flooded with low priced paddles and it’s really hard to know which ones are decent and which are just junk.

-We sometimes see these cheap paddles being offered at deep discounts as a way to launch their products and many times they do giveways or promotions online via social media with coupons and promo codes to get some initial reviews.
+We sometimes see these cheap paddles being offered at deep discounts as a way to launch their products and many times they do giveaways or promotions online via social media with coupons and promo codes to get some initial reviews.
 I’m sure some of these price-cuts can be a great way to pick up an inexpensive paddle.

 While I’m sure some of these brands offer quality products and service, we just don’t know enough about them or their products to give an honest opinion.
 However, regardless of how cheap they price them -we are just not able to buy one of each of these to test them out.